abirnb01/birnbaum-etal_2024_HydroVariability/README.md

    *  stochastic_error_model.py: Python script used to run stochastic watershed model for user-specified number of realizations.
 Used in main_figures.ipynb and supplement_figures.ipynb
    *  supplement_figures.ipynb: Jupyter Notebook with Python code used to produce supplemental figures in manuscript
    *  create_config_files.ipynb: Jupyter Notebook with Python code used to create the 100 GCAM configuration files
+   *  query_request.R: R script used to query GCAM database outputs from all scenarios and save in CSV format, originally run on HPC cluster.

 2. Data:
    * Runoff_data: folder containing annual runoff at basin scale